Quantum Foundation - Roosevelt High School Restoration

 RESULTS

-The West Palm Beach County School board has funded the building’s restoration.
+The School District of Palm Beach County has funded the building’s restoration.

 By generating awareness of this initiative, new donors have agreed to participate in the development of this 3-phase restoration.
 Plans include a community health center and programming for the long-term betterment of the health, education, and work skills the community needs to thrive.